jpfairbanks/querygarden/README.md

 Running it then should be as simple as:

 Dependencies are handled by glide so you will need to `go get github.com/Masterminds/glide` in order to download the dependencies and vendor them.
+The dependencies can also be installed manually by reading the glide file and installing them globally.

 ```console